V. Muraleedharan: Personal life

-Leadership of BJP
+Political life

 Muraleedharan's formal entry into the fore of the BJP took place during the 1998 Lok Sabha elections.
 He was deputed to assist Venkaiah Naidu at the BJP Central Election Control Room at New Delhi.

 In 1999, Muraleedharan was appointed Vice Chairman of Nehru Yuva Kendra under Department of Youth Affairs and Sports, Government of India.

 In 2004, Muraleedharan was appointed the National convener of NGO cell of BJP.
 Thereafter in 2005, he was made the All India convener of BJP training cell.

 During his tenure as the BJP Kerala Vice president (2006–2010), his major assignments were to provide ideological orientation to the party workers in Kerala as part of training cell activities and impart and oversee training to the local body members of the BJP.
 He contested Loksabha election from Kozhikode Parliamentary Constituency in 2009.

 In January 2010 he was elected as the State President of the Kerala BJP.
 He was elected for his second term in the office in January 2013.

 The Kerala BJP had a vote share of 10.8 percent in the 2014 Lok Sabha Election whereas it recorded 6.4 percent in 2009.
 The total votes BJP got in the local body elections was nearly 28 Lakhs.
 The 2014–2015 membership drive has expanded the party membership base from 5.75 lakhs to 20 lakhs.

 In April 2018, he was elected to Rajya Sabha the upper house of Parliament.
 He is the 5th ever BJP MP from Kerala.
 Currently, he is the state in-charge of Andhra Pradesh BJP.

+In the 2024 Indian general election, he contested for BJP from Attingal Lok Sabha constituency, but ended up in third place.